Digital-Twin-Aided Dynamic Spectrum Sharing and Resource Management in Integrated Satellite-Terrestrial Networks: 5G-NR and Digital Twin System Model

 \section{5G-NR and Digital Twin System Model}

 This paper considers a 5G-NR-based downlink transmission in an ISTN consisting of $N$ TAPs and one LSat jointly serving $K$ UEs, as depicted in Fig.~\ref{fig:sysmodel}.
 It is assumed that SatNet employs the FDD strategy to manage downlink (DL) and uplink (UL) transmissions in distinct RFBs, whereas TN operates under the TDD mechanism for allocating radio resources between DL and UL in the same RFB \cite{6GNTN_EU_SpectrumPolicies}.
 In this context, we focus on utilizing the RFB, denoted $W^{\sf{tot}}$~(Hz), which is assumedly accessible to TN for both DL and UL with TDD management as well as the SatNet DL transmission.
+We assume that synchronization is achieved based on network information while handover procedures follow user association.
+The key notations used in this work are described in Table~\ref{tab:notation}